crystalleat/Dividend-Predictor-App/README.md

 - None.
 Feel free to use and modify with credit.

 Created as part of BA870 Financial Analytics @ Boston University

+* Reminder - to run this, go to the codespaces repository for the local link